Irish aid worker says Greece smuggling trial ‘deeply damaging to the EU’

 Mr Binder told the PA news agency that he eager for the trial to begin, but fears it will be drawn out further.

-“The misdemeanour (trial) had to happen effectively now, otherwise they’d lose the opportunity, wile for the felony trial, that can take another 15 years.
+“The misdemeanour (trial) had to happen effectively now, otherwise they’d lose the opportunity, while for the felony trial, that can take another 15 years.

 “And given the tactics so far by the prosecution to make this take as long as possible, we fear that we won’t be receiving the felony indictment any time soon, which presents possibly a silver lining.